 This Memorandum of Understanding shall be presented by the Union to the employees of GDPUD subject to this agreement for ratification by said employees and shall thereafter be presented to the GDPUD Board of Directors, as the joint recommendations of the undersigned for salary and employee benefit and conditions of employment adjustments for the period of the Agreement.
-The employees covered under this MOU shall be those positions set forth on the salary schedule included in the attached Attachment A. Unless otherwise indicated herein, all provisions shall become effective on the date approved by the GDPUD Board.
+The employees covered under this MOU shall be those positions set forth on the salary schedule included in the attached Attachment A. Unless otherwise indicated herein, all provisions shall become effective on the date approved by the GDPUD Boardas indicated in Section 1.4.